kamrik/IntroText/labs/DRAFT_lab.md

 ## Step 6 - Explore repository history
 Go to the root of your repo and click the clock icon under the green "Code" button (see screenshot).
-This will show the history of all commits (saves) you made.
+This will show the history of all commits you made.
 Click on some of the commits to see how they look like.
 Spend some time exploring the history UI.

 ![](img/GitHub_history.png)